Housecall Providers Board of Directors

 Lorie Dolo Scott, MHL, BSN, RN

-Lorie Dolo Scott is a nurse with over 20 years of experience.
+Lorie is a nurse with over 20 years of experience.
 She has spread her career over 6 countries, clinical operations, community development, disaster response, project management, quality and designing patient experience strategies.
 She has a Master’s Degree in Healthcare Leadership, a LEAN green belt, and is certified as a change management facilitator.
 She enjoys designing and delivering trainings that help healthcare workers remember why they went into healthcare and how to create spaces of connection and healing with their patients.
 She grew up in Oregon and lives in Tigard with her three kids, husband and dog Jackson.
 She is a voracious learner, a life coach, and enjoys star gazing, trying new activities and setting goals and crushing them.

 Joe Hardman, MD, MBA